A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 Caller->>Caller: await Task.WhenAll(...)

-T1-->>Caller: Complete
+T1-->>Caller: Done

-T2-->>Caller: Complete
+T2-->>Caller: Done

-T3-->>Caller: Complete
+T3-->>Caller: Done

-- the item count is small or moderate
+- The item count is small or moderate

 public async Task<byte[]> DownloadFromFirstMirrorAsync(